 Iris Marmotte (pseudonym, FRG), studied German, arts and pedagogic in the German Democratic Republic (GDR), but was removed from the university and put into prison because of political reasons shortly before finishing her studies ("not a socialist personality").
 Nurse job in a children's and adolescents' psychiatric ward of a regional hospital.
 1983 imprisonment with political reasons, 1984 release from prison and GDR-nationality because of "special efforts of the Federal Republic of Germany (FRG)" and move to FRG.
 1986 registration at the University of Bremen and continuation of her studies.
 1990 phase of examination and interruption of the studies, because of illness, "revolving-door-patient," from 1992 to 1995 in sheltered living.
 1994, "Die blaue Karawane" ("The Blue Caravan"), in Bremen co-founder of the "Nachtschwärmer"-("Nocturnal-Reveler"-)projects and work as board-member, founding-member of the music-band "Die Therapie-Resistenten" ("The Therapy-Resistant").
 1995 job as neighbourly helper and reestablishment of the studies.
 1997 job as night watch in a hospital and pedagogical worker in a home for mentally ill persons.
 2000, finished her studies, since then, grammar school teacher.

 Constanze Meyer, born in 1959, in FRG, psychologist and psychotherapist.
 Since the beginning, her studies dealt intensively with women-specific health-issues.
-From 1992 to 1999, work at “Schwindel-Frei” (“Head-for-Heights”), an information and counselling center for drug-dependent women in Berlin.
-Established as independent psychotherapist in Berlin-Spandau.
-Working in the field of supervision and education.
+From 1992 to 1999, work at “Schwindel-Frei” (“Head-for-Heights”), an information and counseling center for drug-dependent women in Berlin.
+Established as an independent psychotherapist in Berlin-Spandau.
+Working as a supervisor and advanced trainer.

 Eiko Nagano (pseudonym), born 1953, in Japan.
 From 1968 until 1999, she was a psychiatric user.
 In 1979, she graduated from Waseda University, Tokyo, in sociology.
 Since 1981, she has been a member of the Zenkoku “Seishinbyou” sha Shudan, the Japan National Group of Mental Disabled People.
 Publications include, Seishin Iryou (Psychiatric Treatments, 1990); Seishin Iryou User no Mezasumono: Oubei no self-help katsudo (About the Interests of Users of Psychiatry: Self-Help Activities in Europe and the USA, 1999—the translation of Stopovers on My Way Home from Mars by Mary O’Hagan).

 Mary Nettle (England) became a user of mental health services in 1978 and turned this negative into a positive in 1992 when she became a mental health user consultant.
-She is involved in presenting the user perspective in all aspects of mental health with a particular interest in user led research.
-Honorary Fellow of Brunel University.
-Working for the Care Quality Commission, an organisation established by the English government, to ensure the rights of patients detained under the Mental Health Act are upheld.
-Working with INVOLVE (a group of service users, carers, workers from voluntary organisations, health and social service managers and researchers) which advises the British Government on how to ensure the service user voice is heard by those undertaking health, social care and public health research.
+She is involved in presenting the user perspective with a particular interest in user led research.
+Working with many organisations to ensure the service user voice is heard by those undertaking health, social care and public health research.
 From 2004-10, Chair of the European Network of (ex-) Users and Survivors of Psychiatry.
 Co-editor of This is Survivor Research (2009).

 Una M. Parker, Yorkshire, England, born 1935.
 Retired school teacher.
 Quaker.
 Lives in a flat in Leeds since 2001, leaving behind the large village where she had lived for 33 years.
 Widow.
 Two adult daughters and a grandson.
 From 1996 served six years as governor (voluntary) of the psychiatric hospital in which she was a patient in 1972.
 Co-counselor (Re-evaluation Counseling) since 1974.
 Now speaks informally on mental health in various situations.
 Belongs to local, national and international groups of psychiatry survivors, particularly Mind, and answers the phone as ECT Anonymous contact.
 Attended the Forum that met in Bejing alongside the UN Fourth World conference on Women in 1995.
 Enjoys singing, circle dancing, T'ai-Chi, Pilates, co-counseling, visiting family and friends, reading, writing, using computer, knitting, sewing, gardening.